Last updated on June 12th, 2023 at 01:26 pm

 But how does this compare to real-world situations especially since aluminum is such a common element in the real world?
 Breastfed infants ingest about 7 mg of aluminum during their first six months.
 Formula-fed infants ingest about 38 mg.
 Soy formula-fed infants ingest almost 117 mg of aluminum.
 In other words, infants get nearly 2-30X more aluminum from their food than from vaccines.

 The air itself has lots of aluminum.
 In a city, the air contains 0.4 – 8.0 µg (micrograms, or 0.001 mg) of aluminum per cubic meter of air.
 A baby inhales about 7.2 cubic meters of air every day, which means that they’re inhaling from 2.9 to 57.6 µg of aluminum every day.
 Thus, a baby may get from 1.1 to 10.5 mg of aluminum just from breathing during their first six months of life, right around what you would expect from vaccines during that period.

 The US EPA (Environmental Protection Agency) has set the maximum dose for aluminum in the water at 0.2 mg/L. After a few days of drinking water, a child would quickly exceed the amount of aluminum given in vaccines over 6 months.

-- There was no evidence that aluminum increases the risk for Alzheimer’s Disease, other neurodegenerative diseases, genetic damage, or cancer.
+- There was no evidence that aluminum increases the risk of Alzheimer’s Disease, other neurodegenerative diseases, genetic damage, or cancer.